Isle of Wight Guru

 One thing worth mentioning is that coastal footpaths tend to be closed from time to time.
 This is usually because there has been a landslip.
 As a result, you'll end up doing a big detour through an industrial estate.
 The current list of closures is available on the Isle of Wight Council website.

 The West Wight is probably my favourite bit of the Isle of Wight.
-This walking route from Visit Isle of Wight covers a big chunk of it including Freshwater Bay, which is usually in my Top 5 Isle of Wight beaches.
+This walking route from Visit Isle of Wight covers a big chunk of it including Freshwater Bay, which is usually in my top five Isle of Wight beaches.
+If you do the full thing, it also includes Headon Warren which is my mother's favourite Isle of Wight walk.

 It’s quite a hilly walk but it has terrific coastal views of nothingness.
-Places to stop include the cafe at The Needles or the cafe within the National Trust's Old Battery.
+Places to stop include the café at The Needles or the café within the National Trust's Old Battery.
 The latter requires National Trust membership to access but it has great views.
+If you want a panini and a latte before or after the walk, I would go for the café at Dimbola or the Piano Café in Freshwater Bay.

 Totland and Colwell are both nice beaches which are along the route.
-Yarmouth is a good point for lunch.
+Yarmouth is a good point for lunch and it has a fairly hidden beach called Sandhard.

 Alum Bay Isle of WIght

-Alum Bay is probably the most famous beach on the Isle of Wight
+Overlooking Alum Bay - probably the most famous beach on the Isle of Wight

 The Needles from the New Battery

-If you can make it to Needles New Battery you'll be rewarded with this view
+If you can make it to the Needles New Battery, you'll be rewarded with this view

 Get directions for